 INSIDER SECRET: Southwest is a great airline for business travelers and families.
 Making use of any of the five Southwest credit cards is a smart way to get free points, money back on inflight purchases and even free upgrades for an opportunity at a top-notch seat.

-Southwest does not assign seats.
+Southwest does not assign seats as other airlines do.
 Instead, you board according to groups and choose your own seats onboard.

-The groups are A, B and C and positions 1-60.
-For example, you could have A1, B22 or C59 listed on your boarding pass.
+The group and numbered position will be listed on your boarding pass.
+The groups are A, B, and C and each group has positions 1-60.
+For example, you could have A1, B22, or C59 listed on your boarding pass.

 - Group B